 Focus Group

 All online survey participants were asked to indicate whether they were willing to be contacted for further discussion and if so to give contact details.
 Following the closure of the survey, all female students who had indicated their consent were invited via email to participate in an online focus group.
 Thus, the focus group membership was self-selecting – we initially recruited 12 women but only six students ended up being able to participate.
-Nevertheless the group was representative of the different types of degree programmes which was one of the key areas of investigation - three were studying the single honours programme Q62; three were studying the joint honours programme - Computing and IT and Psychology (one student) and Computing and IT and Business (two students).
+Nevertheless the group was representative of the different types of degree programmes which was one of the key areas of investigation - three were studying the single honours programme Q62; three were studying the joint honours programme - Computing and IT and Psychology (one student), and Computing and IT and Business (two students).
 The one-hour evening online session was held using the Adobe Connect web conferencing system and facilitated by two members of the research team.

-Following protocol on focus group design (Krueger, 2014) we developed prompts for discussion – as this was an online group, these were shown as prompts on screen as the discussion progressed.
+Following protocol on focus group design (Krueger, 2014), we developed prompts for discussion – as this was an online group, these were shown as prompts on screen as the discussion progressed.
 With the participants’ permission, the focus group comments were recorded and transcribed.
 The team then carried out a thematic analysis of this transcript, together with the survey open text comments.
 Initial coding was carried out using NVivo by one team member, using an open-coding approach, and a further round of coding carried out by a second team member, using axial coding to identify connections between codes and ensure inter-coder reliability (Campbell et al., 2013; Mounter & Vonk Noordegraaf, 2012).
 Themes emerging from this were then discussed and analysed by the whole team.

 RESULTS